systemik/Kobra3-Firmware/README.md

 12) reboot the printer
 13) remove the aGVscF9zb3Nf folder from the usb stick
 14) boot the printer again
-15) test ssh access port 2222 (or adb) and connect to printer ip in http to see the bed mesh visualizer (http://x.x.x.x/bed)
+15) test ssh access port 2222 (or adb) and connect to printer ip in http to see the web menu (http://x.x.x.x/)

 **Windows command lines to create the proper structure for the usb stick :**